bgayman/FlipBook/README.md

 FlipBook is a great way to capture view animations and interactions or to compose a video, gif, or Live Photo from a loose collection of images.
 It's great for targeting just a portion of the screen or window.
 And for creating not just videos, but also animated gifs and Live Photos.

 However, it is likely not the best choice for recording long user sessions or when performance is being pushed to the limits.
 For those situations [`ReplayKit`](https://developer.apple.com/documentation/replaykit) is likely a better solution.
-Also if system audio is import, FlipBook does not current capture any audio whatsoever while `ReplayKit` does.
+Also if system audio is important, FlipBook does not current capture any audio whatsoever while `ReplayKit` does.

-It is import to also be mindful of sensitive user information and data; don't record screens that might have information a user wouldn't want recorded.
+It is important to also be mindful of sensitive user information and data; don't record screens that might have information a user wouldn't want recorded.

 ## Known Issues